-Taylore Runkles is a family therapist working with teen and young adult male patients to develop communication skills and healthy boundaries.
+Taylore Runkles is a family therapist working with teen and young adult patients to develop communication skills and healthy boundaries.

 She provides support to their family members by connecting them with resources and offers family therapy when appropriate.
 Her strength-based approach engages families and patients to show them that they are capable of living happy, full lives.
 Additionally, she creates content for the Family Education Program to ensure that the program is filled with the latest and greatest information pertaining to family recovery.